ctaceygreen/ctaceygreen.github.io/blog/2023-05-21-paved-paths-04-anatomy-of-paved-paths/index.md

 With whatever we produce, the vital thing is that we're treating our paved paths with the respect they deserve.
 Just as we have UX (user experience) for our client-facing products, we have DX (developer experience) for our paved paths.
 Fundamentally, all the same techniques should be used here as we would use for client-facing products.
 Research, agile methodologies, continuous feedback, continuous improvement.
 To succeed, we can use techniques we're already familiar with, the only difference is that our customer is an engineer!

-Next, in part 5, we'll discuss where Platform Engineering comes into all of this, and whether you *need* it to build paved paths.
+Next, in part 5, we'll discuss where Platform Engineering comes into all of this, and whether you *need* it to build paved paths. - read it [here](https://www.rickroche.com/2023/06/paved-paths-series-part-5-the-spectrum/)

 ## References